mgao6767/mingze-gao/docs/mktstructure/index.md

 # mktstructure

-A simple command-line tool to download data from Refinitiv Tick History and some market microstructure measures.
+A simple command-line tool to download data from Refinitiv Tick History and compute some market microstructure measures.

 !!! warning
     This tool is still a work in progress.
 Some breaking changes may be expected but will be kept minimal.